This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

 Fold the bottom third of the dough over the center.
 You should now have a thick, square-ish piece of dough.

-Turn the dough over so that the seam is on the bottom, and tuck the layered sides underneath so the entire exposed surface of the dough is smooth.
+Turn the dough over so that the seam is on the bottom and tuck the layered sides underneath, so the dough’s entire exposed surface is smooth.
 Place the dough in a pan that’s been sprayed with cooking spray or coated with oil, and use your hands to flatten the dough a little towards the edges of the pan.
-The dough does not need to fill the entire bottom of the pan because it will expand to fill the pan as it rises.
+The dough does not need to fill the pan’s entire bottom because it will expand to fill the pan as it rises.

 Repeat the shaping process with the other piece of dough.

-Lightly spray the top of the loaf as well as the inside of the cling wrap with olive oil to prevent sticking when it rises.
+Lightly spray the top of the loaf and the inside of the cling wrap with olive oil to prevent sticking when it rises.
 Then, cover both pans of dough with a dishtowel (you can use a damp – but not wet one) or a piece of plastic wrap that’s been sprayed with cooking spray, and allow to rise in a warm space.

 The dough should rise for 45 minutes to an hour and a half, or until it is doubled in size.
-Depending on the weather and the humidity sometimes it only takes an hour to rise, sometimes it takes 1 1/2 hours.
-A good indication that it has risen enough is if the dough has risen a little past the top of the pan.
+Depending on the weather and the humidity, sometimes it only takes an hour to rise, sometimes it takes 1 1/2 hours.
+A good indication that it has risen enough is if the dough has risen a little past the pan’s top.
 Preheat your oven about 10 minutes before the bread will finish its rise.

 Once the bread has risen, carefully remove the plastic wrap or dish towel.

-With a very sharp paring knife or a razor (or a lame, a special bread baking tool), quickly slash the dough lengthwise down the middle of the loaf, about ¼-1/2 inch deep, leaving about 1″ uncut on each end.
-This will help the bread expand as it bakes, and will also give your bread a professional look.
+With a very sharp paring knife or a razor (or a lame, a special bread baking tool), quickly slash the dough lengthwise down the middle of the loaf, about ¼- ½ inch (0.5-1 cm) deep, leaving about 1″ (2.5 cm) uncut on each end.
+This will help the bread expand as it bakes and give your bread a professional look.

 Place loaves in the preheated oven.
 The temperature depends on the types of bread; if not following a Fast2eat Bread recipe, consult a bread cookbook to find the most similar type of bread to your recipe.
-Typically, doughs that are made with whole grains or large amounts of rich ingredients like butter or eggs will bake at 350 or 375 degrees Fahrenheit (175-190C), while leaner doughs will bake at a higher temperature, 400 to 425 degrees Fahrenheit (200-220C).
+Typically, doughs that are made with whole grains or large amounts of rich ingredients like butter or eggs will bake at 350-375°F (175-190°C), while leaner doughs will bake at a higher temperature, 400-425°F (200-220°C).

-You can finish the crust using those options here.
+You can finish the crust using the options here.

 The bread will probably take 30 to 45 minutes to bake; check it for doneness after 30 minutes.
 Bread will be done when its crust is firm and browned, and the underside of the loaf is also firm and makes a hollow sound when tapped.